elliotclowes/learnt.me/Books/"English Food - A People’s History" by Diane Purkiss.md

 In the 1200s people saw the pike as a religious fish.
 They felt that the marks on its body resembled the marks that a crucified Christ would have: the marks of nails, whip, cross and thorns.
 To eat it was a status symbol and a mark of religiosity.
 P142

+## Apples

+It appears that eating raw apples is a fairly new thing. [[Medieval]] cookbooks only mention cooked apples.
+Apples would have been a lot more bitter in the past, but medieval palates were fine with bitter foods.
+In fact our palates demand many times more sweetness from our foods compared to them.
+But despite this there simply isn’t mention of eating apples raw.
+The author speculates that maybe apple’s crispness might be to do with it.
+To us its crispness is a good thing, a sign of freshness.
+But to medieval people, who associated crispness with bread that’s gone stale, they might have found apples to taste unprepared.

 ## Highlights